gvwilson/thirdbit/src/fiction/santas/index.md

 and it's perfectly reasonable for a captain to want to safeguard their crew."
 Finner nodded,
-wished briefly that he was almost anywhere else,[^almost-anywhere] and trudged up to the top of the ridge.
+wished briefly that he was almost anywhere else,[^almost-anywhere] and struggled up to the top of the ridge.

 [^almost-anywhere]: See the earlier note about volcanoes.